Can you kayak near the Hoover Dam?

 Starting on the Water Trail

 Many people choose to launch their boats at mile 64 of the water trail, which allows you to launch at a convenient location within sight of the Hoover Dam.
 When you launch here, you will first see signs for Davis Dam, a dam located downstream from Hoover Dam.
 From there, you can kayak beneath the Mike O’Callaghan-Pat Tillman Memorial Bridge, the largest concrete arch bridge in the world.
 When you reach mile 63, located on the Nevada side, you can see the state lines dividing Arizona and Nevada.
 Near the state borders is a small lagoon filled with water.
 You can see up to 20 feet below the surface!
-If you want a real adventure, make your way up to Sauna Cave, which is accessible through a tunnel.
+If you want a real adventure, make your way up to Sauna Cave, accessible through a tunnel.

 About a quarter mile down the river from Sauna Cave is Goldstrike Canyon.
 Hiking opportunities are available here, too, as you can hike up a stream that brings you to a hot springs pool.
 About a mile below Goldstrike Canyon is the Boy Scout Canyon.
 Here you can climb up a rope through waterfalls to more remote hot springs pools.
 If you haven’t had enough of hot springs by that time, you can also stop at the Arizona Hot Springs Beach.
 From there, you can complete a two-mile hike round-trip to check out Petroglyph Wash, which contains petroglyphs that cover large boulders.